The Street is a 1976 animated short film by Caroline Leaf, produced by the National Film Board of Canada.

 - The Film of the Book: Based on a short story by Mordecai Richler.

-- Hello, Nurse!: The boys of the neighborhood all notice the attractive nurse.
+- Head-Turning Beauty: The boys of the neighborhood all notice the attractive nurse.

 - Male Gaze: The boy's friends talk about how they'd like to hide under the stairs and look up the skirt of the attractive nurse who tends to Grandma.